feathersui/feathersui-website/docs/haxe-openfl/graphics-api-skins.md

 ---
-title: How to use the Feathers UI Graphics API skins
+title: How to use "Graphics API" skins
 sidebar_label: Graphics API Skins
 ---